-496H, 497H, 498H, 499H.
-Independent Study and Honors Thesis.
-5 hours each.

-Prerequisite: Honors student in pharmacy

-Individually directed study which will satisfy requirements for graduation with general honors.
+Prerequisite: First Professional Year Standing Official standard methods of analysis of pharmaceuticals.
+The student is introduced to techniques and instrumentation used by the modern pharmaceutical firm.
+433, 434, 435.
+Principles of Drug Action (see listing under Pharmacology) HONORS COURSES 496H, 497H, 498H, 499H.
+Independent Study and Honors Thesis, 5 hours each.
+Prerequisite: Honors student in pharmacy Individually directed study which will satisfy requirements for graduation with general honors.
 Project or study must be directed by approved assistant professor or higher.

-REQUIRED NON-PHARMACY COURSES

-The following courses in the pharmacy curriculum are taught by the faculty of the College of Arts and Sciences.
+REQUIRED NON-PHARMACY COURSES The following courses in the pharmacy curriculum are taught by the faculty of the College of Arts and Sciences.
 A description of the courses may be found in the College of Arts and Sciences section of The University of Georgia General Bulletin.

-MICROBIOLOGY 350, General Microbiology; MICRO-BIOLOGY 352, Microbiology and Disease; CHEMISTRY 240-241, Organic Chemistry.

-UNDERGRADUATE PROFESSIONAL ELECTIVES

-Prerequisite for all undergraduate professional electives: completion of second professional year requirements or consent of instructor.
+MICROBIOLOGY 350, General Microbiology; MICROBIOLOGY 352, Microbiology and Disease.
+UNDERGRADUATE PROFESSIONAL ELECTIVES Prerequisite for all undergraduate professional electives: completion of first professional year requirements or consent of instructor.
 504. Drug Dependency Education.
 3 hours.
 Prerequisite: Pharmacy 404.
 A professional course covering various aspects of drug dependency and abuse including most types of drugs currently abused.
 505. Non-Prescription Drugs.
+3 hours Prerequisite: Second Professional Year Standing or consent of instructor A discussion of the non-prescription drug products sold in pharmacies and intended primarily as self-medication drugs.
+506. Microscopic Pharmacognosy.
 3 hours.

-Prerequisite: Second professional year standing or consent of instructor.

-A discussion of the non-prescription drug products sold in pharmacies and intended primarily as self-medication drugs.

-- 506. Microscopic Pharmacognosy.
+Prerequisite: Pharmacy 404 or consent of instructor.
+Application of microchemical and specialized techniques in the detection, separation and microscopic identification of drugs.
+521. Special Topics in Pharmacy.
+3 or 5 hours.
+Three or five lecture periods or the equivalent in laboratory periods.
+522. Industrial Pharmacy 1.
 3 hours.
-Prerequisite: Pharmacy 405 or consent of instructor.
-Application of microchemical and specialized techniques in the detection, separation and microscopic identification of drugs. - 521.
-Special Topics in Pharmacy.
-3 or 5 hours.
-Three or five lecture periods or the equivalent in laboratory periods. - 522.
-Industrial Pharmacy I. 3 hours.
+Prerequisite: Pharmacy 407.
 Two lecture and three laboratory hours weekly.
 Lectures to include a study of equipment used in pharmaceutical manufacturing.
-Laboratory work to involve pilot plant scale manufacturing. - 523.
-Industrial Pharmacy II.
-3 hours.
+Laboratory work to involve pilot plant scale manufacturing.
+523. Industrial Pharmacy II.
+3 hours Prerequisite: Pharmacy 407.
 Two lectures and three laboratory hours weekly.

-To acquaint students with specialized pharmaceutical systems, processes and control procedures involved with liquid, semisolid, and aerosol dosage forms. - 524.
-Institutional Pharmacy.
+To acquaint students with specialized pharmaceutical systems, processes and control procedures involved with liquid, semisolid, and aerosol dosage forms.
+524. Institutional Pharmacy.
 3 hours.
+Prerequisite: Pharmacy 321, 390.
 A study of the history, organization structure, and operational policies and procedures of various types of health care institutions.
 Consideration is given to the pharmaceutical services rendered in hospitals extended care facilities, and nursing homes.
+549. Radio-Pharmaceuticals.
+3 hours.